franzbu/EnhancedSpaces.spoon/README.md

   menuModifier3 = { 'alt', 'ctrl' }, -- default: menuModifier1 and menuModifier1
   ...
 ```
-`menuModifier3` by default combines `menuModifier1` and `menuModifier2`, in other words, `menuModifier3` means pressing `menuModifier1` and `menuModifier2` (which you can change by changing the according line above).
+`menuModifier3` by default combines `menuModifier1` and `menuModifier2`, in other words, `menuModifier3` means pressing `menuModifier1` and `menuModifier2` at the same time.

-Below you can see what effect the modifier keys have; the first menu entry, 'mSpaces', reveals its whole potential without any modifier keys and is therefore not listed:
+Below you can see what effect the modifier keys have; the first menu entry, 'mSpaces', reveals its whole potential without any additional modifier keys and is therefore not in this list:

 #### Menu - 'active window'
 - no modifier: toggle reference of active window on selected mSpace; if all mSpaces end up unchecked, the window is minimized